PCManticore/pylint-talks/presentation.rst

 * pychecker: forefather of Pylint, not really static, ahead of its time, now dead

-* still detects issues that most of static analysers don't detect
+* still detects issues that most of static analyzers don't detect

    .. code-block:: python